Litauen/docs.bannerlordmodding.lt/guides/custom_dialog_backgrounds.md

 with hardcoded conv_vlandia_lordshall_skybox

 !!! failure "That would be kind-of-ok, BUT..."
     But this is ONLY if you have not visited any other dialog before.
-If you already talked with somebody in the fields at noon, then comming to the town with custom culture and going to the keep ant talking with some lord, will show this lord as in the fields at noon.
+If you already talked with somebody in the fields at noon, then comming to the town with custom culture and going to the keep and talking with some lord, will show this lord as in the fields at noon.

 !!! failure "I was unable to Harmony-patch IMapConversationDataProvider.GetAtmosphereNameFromData(MapConversationTableauData data) to solve this for now.
 Something something about interface changing name on compile, Harmony could not find the method...
 (Helping hand is welcome here)"